mildsunrise/ptproxy/README.md

  - Support for HTTP/3 is also lacking in general, and even when the proxy supports it, it may not offer it as option for upstream requests (which is what we need here).

- - Configuration for this usecase is unintuitive and could have pitfalls (nginx for example does not validate upstream's certificate by default, supports compressing responses but not requests, doesn't enable TCP keepalive by default, needs clearing the `Connection` header for keepalive to be actually in place, needs a set of identically named directives on different modules to be added to both ends...).
+ - Configuration for this usecase is unintuitive and often has pitfalls (nginx for example does not validate upstream's certificate by default, supports compressing responses but not requests, doesn't enable TCP keepalive by default, needs clearing the `Connection` header for keepalive to be actually in place, needs a set of identically named directives on different modules to be added to both ends...).

  - The HTTP session isn't established until the first request(s) arrive, incurring additional latency for those.
 Also for nginx, the session isn't kept alive forever but for a default of 1h (it could be made to be infinite by touching several settings in both ends, but this isn't recommended because of the design of the server).

 ### What's this again?

 ptproxy is a reverse proxy designed specifically for the use case of point-to-point links.
-It's meant to be portable, offer good control over the transport, easy to set up in both ends and relatively lightweight (though throughput isn't the priority).
+It's meant to be portable, offer good control over the transport, easy to set up in both ends and relatively lightweight (though throughput isn't the main priority).
 In the future it could support niche features such as reporting metrics of the established session, sessions against different servers, multiplexing different endpoints over the same session, ACLs...

 Right now ptproxy only supports HTTP/3 as transport across instances.
 In addition to the transport improvements mentioned above, being userspace-based gives us better control over all tweaks independently of the OS.
 An important downside is that offload optimizations (both in kernel, hypervisors and routers) are much more developed around TCP than UDP.